MusicDin/kubitect/docs/user-guide/configuration/addons.md

     enabled: true
 ```

-Rook is deployed only on worker nodes.
+Note that Rook is deployed only on worker nodes.
-When a cluster is created without worker nodes, Kubitect attempts to install Rook on the master node.
+When a cluster is created without worker nodes, Kubitect attempts to install Rook on the master nodes.
 In addition to enabling the Rook addon,  **at least one [data disk](../cluster-nodes#data-disks)** must be attached to a node suitable for Rook deployment.
-If Kubitect determines that no data disks are available for Rook, it will simply skip installing Rook.
+If Kubitect determines that no data disks are available for Rook, it will skip installing Rook.

-By default, Rook uses all available data disks attached to worker nodes and converts them to distributed storage.
-Similarly, all worker nodes are used for Rook deployment.
-To restrict on which nodes Rook resources can be deployed, the node selector can be used.

 #### Node selector